jinghuazhao/Caprion/README.md

     Note that `docs.sh` copies `pilot/utils` directory of the pilot studies, so coding under that directory is preferable to avoid overwrite.

+    To accommodate filteredd results, a suffix "_dr" is applied when appropriate.

 [^pGWAS]: Protein GWAS

     GCTA/fastGWA employs MAF>=0.001 (~56%) and geno=0.1 so potentially we can have .bgen files as such to speed up.